kevinsung/lucj/README.md

 - `csv`: csv files for bitstring number and quimb result

 ### Scripts
+To generate everything from scratch, begin witih producing compressed operators via scripts in `operator`.

 - `analysis`: files to 1) check operator norm, 2) plot sample distribution, and 3) plot CDF wave function
 - `hardware`: run circuits on hardware and run SQD on the samples.
 Files `batch*.py` submit LUCJ-random, LUCJ-truncated, and LUCJ-compressed in one job.
 Files whose names contain `fractional_gate` use fractional gates.
 For scripts in `hardware/n2_cc-pvdz_10e26o/accumulate/`, we run `n_hardware_run` times on the hardware and run one SQD based on the accumelated samples across all the runs.
 - `hardware_quimb`: run circuits optimized by tensor network optimization on hardware and run SQD on the samples.